Our Responsible Tourism Policy

 We have actively supported and also encourage support to this organisation which is involved in many productive projects around Uganda including the Elephant trench in Ishasha which is close to our Ishasha Community and Wilderness Camp.
 The Conservation Foundation works tirelessly on Park Recovery in Uganda as well as a network of Anti-Poaching activities in mainly Queen Elizabeth National Park and Murchison Falls National Park and has provided invaluable support to The Uganda Wildlife Authority.

-Spearheaded by the Wildlife Conservation Society, The Lion Alliance is a grouping of stakeholders in Queen Elizabeth National Park who work towards initiating mechanisms to recover the Lion population in the Park with the aim of addressing the lion-human wildlife conflict using the monitoring data available and develop a formal collaborative framework for all stakeholders.
+Future Generations Trust is funding a group of researchers and stakeholders in Queen Elizabeth National Park are working towards initiating mechanisms to monitor the large carnivores (hyena, lion, leopard) towards better understandings and recovery programmes for populations in the Park with the aim of addressing the lion-human wildlife conflict and develop a formal collaborative framework for all stakeholders.